 Men who want to move on

 It doesn’t matter if one has got a false 498a, DV or maintenance case; there are many men around us who do not consider themselves as victims even after these false cases.
-If as a counselor we consider these men as victims or distressed then we will make biggest mistake, because they never considered themselves as victims in the first place.
-These are the men who wants to settle the matter with money (negotiate and reduce the amount may be) and move on.
+If as a counsellor we consider these men as victims or distressed then we will make the biggest mistake, because they never consider themselves as victims in the first place.
+These are the men who want to settle the matter with money (negotiate and reduce the amount may be) and move on.
 Neither do they understand the value of our struggle nor do they have any reason to stick around with us.
 They just contact us to know if they can reduce the maintenance or alimony amount.

-So in our first interaction itself we should make two things very clear to the victim –
+So in our first interaction itself, we should make two things very clear to the victim –

-- It is a long drawn battle and there is no easy quick-fix for them
+- It is a long-drawn battle and there is no easy quick-fix for them

 We want to understand that men who want to negotiate for a less amount and move on may be right in their way of thinking, but they are not going to help us in our movement.
-They don’t even understand the sacrifice of our fellow fighters and they don’t understand that paying easy money to their wives may be ok for them, but that sets an expectation to everyone around that in any divorce ONLY men has to pay irrespective of the merit of the case.
+They don’t even understand the sacrifice of our fellow fighters and they don’t understand that paying easy money to their wives may be ok for them, but that mindset sets an expectation to everyone around that in any divorce ONLY men have to pay alimony irrespective of the merit of the case.
 Even if they understand this, they will not care because in the first place they have never respected the movement.

-2. Men who want easy divorce
+2. Men who want an easy divorce

 We should identify these men at the first possible instant and separate them from other victims.
 They are not victims.

-3. Men who use extreme language / abuses
+3. Men who use extreme language/abuses

 Understand, they are not victims too.
 They come to us only for their personal vengeance that does not help us or the cause in any manner.